schacon/amp/README.txt

 * Supports Mercurial repositories completely!

 == SYNOPSIS:
-  First, mad shoutz to those who wrote Mercurial.
-It's truly fantastic, and we based a lot of our code on it. *Peace*

   % amp add file.txt
   edit...
-  % amp commit -m "leethaxness"
+  % amp commit -m "updated the file"
   % amp push

   Nothing really changes from using the hg command.
 There are a few differences here and there (see `amp help [COMMAND]`), but really, it's pretty much the same.

   Using amp as a library:

   require "irb"